 Size Image Description Source

-LST-67 67k LST-67 beached during the Bismarck Archipelago operation at Cape Gloucester, New Britain, circa late 1943.
+LST-67 67k USS LST-67 beached during the Bismarck Archipelago operation at Cape Gloucester, New Britain, circa late 1943.
 Marines pull a Jeep ashore from an LST that had to be unloaded before a causeway could be prepared.

 USMC Photo No. USMC-69003, from the US Coast Guard Historian's Office.